This section describes the new features and enhancements that are available in BMC Discovery version 11.3.

 A new installation of BMC Discovery 11.3 runs on CentOS 7.
 You can upgrade to BMC Discovery version 11.3 from versions 10.1, 10.2, 11.0, 11.1 and 11.2, though the upgraded appliance still runs on CentOS 6.
 The upgrade procedure is described in upgrading BMC Discovery.

-If you are new to BMC Discovery, BMC recommends that you refer to Getting started as an introduction to using the product.
+If you are new to BMC Discovery, we recommend that you refer to Getting started as an introduction to using the product.

 Container infrastructure discovery